runmat-org/runmat/crates/runmat-lexer/README.md

   double-quoted strings are recognized as a single `Str` token, while malformed single-quoted sequences may be split to allow downstream error reporting.

+## Remaining edges

+- Apostrophe vs string: extreme adjacency cases across `...` continuation and `%` comments are covered by tests; a few rare permutations may still be added as seeds (parser semantics unaffected).
+- Block comments are intentionally non-nesting; any future change would be a parser/runtime decision, not lexing.
+- Command-form is resolved in the parser; lexer’s role is complete for milestone.

 ## Crate integration

 - This crate only produces tokens; it does not attempt to validate grammar.